 Building, Equipment, and Vehicles are recorded at cost to the Organization, or if donated, at the estimated fair market value at the date of donation.
 All depreciation is computed using the straight-line method based on the estimated useful life of the asset as follows:

 Buildings 40 years Equipment and vehicles 5 years

 Expenditures for repairs and maintenance are charged to operations when incurred.
-Depreciation expense was \$15,630 for the year ended December 31, 2014.
+Depreciation expense was \$16,283 and 15,630 for the years ended December 31, 2015 and 2014.

 Advertising Costs